thsiao11/MenuSlidingTabs/README.md

 # MenuSlidingTabs

-Sample app that contains menu drop down and multiple tabbed in the Home page.
+Sample app that contains menu drop down and multiple tabs in the Home page.